 What is green acorn squash?

-A type of winter squash that resembles an acorn in shape.
+A type of winter squash varieties that resembles an acorn in shape.

-Usually, 6 to 10 inches in length and varies in color.
+Usually, 6 to 10 inches in length and vary in color.

-They may be dark green, tan, white, or gold colored.
-The most common variety is the Green Acorn with a dark ridged outer skin and a deep yellow to orange flesh.
+They may be dark green, tan, white, or gold-colored.
+The most common variety is the Green Acorn, which has a dark, ridged outer skin and deep yellow to orange flesh.

 Honey Vinaigrette